 The main reason that you shouldn’t include this when writing a CV is to remove the chance for unconscious bias from the hiring manager.
 There are a number of ‘Protected Characteristics’ that you cannot be discriminated against by law.

-By stating your current salary you are giving the hiring manager an opportunity to suggest a lower salary before interview.
-Which is more likely to happen when the role that you’re applying for has a higher salary than your current role.
+By stating your current salary you are giving the hiring manager an opportunity to suggest a lower salary before the interview.
+This is more likely to happen when the role that you’re applying for has a higher salary than your current role.

 Always leave salary discussions for your interview!